SebilleK/BubbleMap/README.md

 I would like to further mention these resources:

-1. Where I took the idea to group the routes with guard and beforeHandle
+1. Where I took the idea to group the routes with guard and beforeHandle from

 - https://www.youtube.com/watch?v=-G7Dzbpd1B4 _(in Brazilian Portuguese)_